ICME 2026 APS Challenge

 ๐ Submission Guidelines

-Participants are required to submit prediction results through the official challenge website (such as Codabench, link to be published later).
+Participants are required to submit prediction results through the competition platform (Codabench).

 Submissions should be provided as a result.txt file, where each line follows the format: